 Tempered glass has been treated with heat to make it withstand greater forces than regular glass and when broken breaks into thousands of pea sized pieces.
 These pea sized pieces can still cause injury, they are just safer than shards of glass.
 Tempered glass is used in the side windows of automobiles and patio furniture glass tops.
 Tempered glass is qualified for use in NON-fire-rated hazardous locations in door glass and window glass next to doors or near the ground.

 Custom glass and mirror is not packaged unless requested by the customer.
+However, we can only package small pieces.
 Small cushioned pads are placed strategically in between each piece of custom glass or mirror.
-Our team of glass fabricators encourages you to look over your custom glass or custom mirror product for defects upon pick-up.
-If you custom glass or custom mirror is smaller than 34" x 34" we can wrap it in craft paper, otherwise we might have some cardboard left over from crates of glass we receive periodically.
+We encourages you to look over your custom glass or custom mirror product for defects upon pick-up.
+If your custom glass or custom mirror is smaller than 34" x 34" we can wrap it in craft paper, otherwise we might have some cardboard left over from crates of glass we receive periodically.
 We encourage you to bring a moving blanket or other suitable material to wrap or lay your glass or mirror on during transport to your home or business.
 Also, please be sure to measure the space in your vehicle in which you plan to place your glass or mirror, along with the opening it will need to pass through to get there, so that you're sure it will fit.

 6009 Radekin Rd.